ANGSD/NgsRelate/README.md

 # Input file format #

 ## Genotype likelihood input ##
-NgsRelate takes two files as input: a file with genotype likelihoods and a file with frequencies for the sites there are genotype likelihoods for.
+NgsRelate takes two files as input: a file with genotype likelihoods `(-g)` and a file with population allele frequencies `(-f)` for the sites there are genotype likelihoods for.
 The genotype likelihood file needs to contain a line for each site with 3 values for each individual (one log transformed genotype likelihood for each of the 3 possible genotypes encoded as 'double's) and it needs to be in binary format and gz compressed.
 The frequency file needs to contain a line per site with the allele frequency of the site in it.

+NgsRelate can also calculate a few summary statistics without known population allele frequencies.
+These statistics will be calculated automatically.
+Even if the population allele frequencies are not available, these summary statistics can still be estimated with NgsRelate by providing it with the number of used sites `(-L)` instead of the allele frequency file `(-f)`.

 ## VCF input ##
 NgsRelate takes a standard VCF file generated with e.g. [bcftools](http://samtools.github.io/bcftools/).
 By default, NgsRelate will estimate the allele frequencies using the individuals provided in the VCF files.
 As shown in example 2, external allele frequencies can be provided with `-f`.
 These frequencies will overwrite the ones estimated from the VCF file.